meilisearch/specifications/text/0036-exactness-criterion.md

 - without word split
 - with words in the right order

-> OR

-Any document that has an attribute that contains exactly the query:

-- without typo
-- without ngrams
-- without multi-words synonyms
-- without word split
-- with words in the right order

 has a rank of `1` (the user didn't finish to type the search but the final query could possibly be an exact match)

 ##### Layer 3: Try to match exactly the word of the query anywhere in the document